 Recognize and appreciate others

 This is an important point that can easily go unnoticed.
-With the hurried pace of projects these days, project leaders can easily get caught in the rush and forget to recognize some basic human needs in team members, stakeholders, sponsors, and executives.
+With the hurried pace of projects these days, project leaders can easily get caught in the rush and forget to recognize some basic human needs of team members, stakeholders, sponsors, and executives.
 A great project leader makes team members feel included like they have a voice that matters.

 He or she also keeps them in the know, recognizing their efforts and connecting them to the big picture and bottom line.
 Great project leaders do the following: